 In a real class, you have a teacher who can identify your mistakes in real time and correct them.
 This is a huge advantage when learning grammar and pronunciation.

-Even if your French is still basic, going abroad is a great experience because you’ll realize how French is actually spoken.
-In the meantime, you’ll learn and retain tons of vocabulary words that you otherwise might never have encountered.
+You’ll realize how French is actually spoken, and you’ll learn tons of vocabulary words you might never have encountered otherwise.

 - Teach English in France temporarily.
 If you’re looking for something more long-term, you could even contact English schools in France and see if they’re hiring for permanent positions.
 Websites like GoAbroad are a great place to start finding information.

 Try to visit less touristy places and live like a French person.
 Do your shopping at local markets and interact with the locals as much as possible.

-There are several ways to do this.
 You can read books in French or watch TV in French.
 You can even start with small changes, like setting the language of your phone to French.

 Congratulations—you’re embarking on an intellectual journey that broadens your horizons and opens doors to new adventures!

 When you learn a language, you don’t just learn new words.
 You adopt a new way of thinking.